A Better Way for Medical App Development? Apple’s CareKit Explained

 - Monitor their progress through medical treatment plans.

-- Collect health and activity data via device sensors and from users themselves.
+- Collect health and activity data via device sensors and from users

-- View and analyse data in graphs, bar charts or other graphical representations.
+- View and analyse data in graphs, bar charts

 - Share information with Doctors or family by creating PDF’s that can be shared via e-mail.